Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 ## Stage and environment

-An environment might be link to a specific gateway managing one or more stages of the API lifecycle.
+An environment might be linked to a specific gateway managing one or more stages of the API lifecycle.

 Multiple stages can be assigned to an environment and one of them can become the default stage for the environment.
 Once you define a default stage, this stage will be automatically assigned to the API service endpoint discovered in the environment.
 Without a default stage, you must manually assign the stage to the API service endpoint